 The second type of 529 plan is an education savings plan.
 Here’s how it works:

 Making contributions.
 Contributions are flexible, meaning you can save monthly, quarterly, annually, or deposit a lump sum.
 Beyond parents making regular payments, 529 plans can be a clever way for the extended family to give a meaningful gift on birthdays or holidays.

 Contributions are not deductible on the federal level, but lots of states provide tax benefits for saving in a 529 plan, such as deducting contributions from state income taxes or giving matching grants.
 Check your local tax laws to see if you qualify.

 Investing your funds.
 Once you make contributions, a possible next step is to invest your funds.
 You will likely have a range of investment options to choose from, including mutual funds and exchange-traded funds, which vary from state to state.

-You may want to tailor your choices to the date you expect to withdraw the money—you can possibly be more aggressive if you have a longer timeline, but may sway more conservative if you only have a few years.
+You may want to tailor your choices to the date you expect to withdraw the money—you can possibly be more aggressive if you have a longer timeline, but may sway more conservatively if you only have a few years.
 One option is to choose a target-date fund, which would automatically adjust your portfolio to become more conservative as your child’s college years approach.

 That usually means a greater share of stocks initially and more bonds and cash over time.

 Making withdrawals.
 Money can be withdrawn tax-free from a 529 plan to pay for any “qualified higher education expense,” which includes tuition, fees, books, computers, and room and board.

 You can make withdrawals as long as your child is enrolled at least half-time at an accredited school, regardless of where in the United States it is, and occasionally abroad.
 Parents can also withdraw up to $10,000 a year to pay for K-12 tuition expenses.

 If you withdraw money for the above expenses, you won’t have to pay federal income tax, and often state income tax, on your earnings.
 If you withdraw the funds for other reasons, you’ll have to pay taxes, as well as a 10% federal tax penalty on the earnings.